-When using the following GNSS antenna provided by Anritsu, set 40 ns.
+When using the following GNSS antenna provided by Anritsu, set 40 ns (includes 25 ns for 5 m cable that comes with).

 • MU100090B (When using J1886A GNSS antenna of the standard accessory)

 Sync interval

 Allows you to specify the interval between transmitted sync messages.
 Available values are between 1/128 s and 32 s.
 The data to send actually is displayed in hexadecimal.